 The maritime province is famous for its east coast hospitality, spectacular scenery, and the lively pub nights that are all but guaranteed to include a spontaneous, rousing fiddle performance at some point.

 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!

 Charming fishing villages and picturesque lighthouses dot the shoreline, there are multiple UNESCO World Heritage Sites, and those who time their visit right might be lucky enough to spot one of the huge whales that call the surrounding waters home.

 From wine tasting in sun-soaked valleys to coastal road trips, here are some of the best things to do in Nova Scotia.

-1) Drive the Cabot Trail
+Drive the scenic Cabot Trail

 One of the best places to visit in Nova Scotia is the island of Cape Breton, which is home to one of the world’s most iconic drives.

 The Cabot Trail circles the coastline, highlighting some of the province’s most remarkable scenery like pristine bays, sweeping beaches, waterfalls and rocky cliff faces.
 The 300 kilometre loop includes stops in Cape Breton Highlands National Park and the Gulf of St. Lawrence, and there are plenty of opportunities for wildlife watching.